-Some MicroEJ Architecture modules require some additional information about the BSP implementation of Low Level APIs.
+Some Platform modules require additional information about the BSP implementation of Low Level APIs.

-This information must be stored in each module's configuration folder, in a file named bsp.xml.
+This information must be stored in each Platform module's configuration folder, in a file named bsp. xml.

 This file must start with the node <bsp>.
 It can contain several lines like this one: <nativeName="A_LLAPI_NAME" nativeImplementation name="AN_IMPLEMENTATION_NAME"/> where: